-State Party (date of ratification or accession) Date of Relevant Report Submission National Implementation Measures Reported Landmine Monitor Report Comments ICRC Comments & Availability on file Honduras (24 September 1998) 30 April 2004 None reported A decree creating penal sanctions for activities prohibited by the Convention is available on file at the ICRC: • Decreto 60-2000, "Ley para la Prohibición de la Producción, Compra Venta, Importación y Exportación, Tránsito, Utilización, Posesión y Transferencia de Minas Antipersonales" (entry into force 29 June 2000)

-State Party (date of ratification or accession) Date of Relevant Report Submission National Implementation Measures Reported Landmine Monitor Report Comments ICRC Comments & Availability on file Hungary (6 April 1998) 19 April 2005 No changes since 24 April 2002 Act LXXXVII of 1998 amending the Criminal Code: Section 38 on the Use of Weapon Banned by International Law; Section 60 on the Abuse of Weapon Banned by International Law (entry into force on 31 March 1999) [section 160/A of Criminal Code] Act LXXI of 1993 amending the Criminal Code: Section 14 on the Violation of a Duty Based on International Law (entry into force on 19 July 1993) [section 264/C of Criminal Code] Acts are available on file at the ICRC.
+State Party (date of ratification or accession) Date of Relevant Report Submission National Implementation Measures Reported Landmine Monitor Report Comments ICRC Comments & Availability on file Honduras (24 September 1998) 9 June 2006 Mention made of mine destruction programmes and orders for mine destruction, but Decreto 60- 2000 not mentioned in report.
+A decree creating penal sanctions for activities prohibited by the Convention is available on file at the ICRC : Decreto 60-2000, "Ley para la Prohibición de la Producción, Compra Venta, Importación y Exportación, Tránsito, Utilización, Posesión y Transferencia de Minas Antipersonales" (entry into force 29 June 2000) Hungary (6 April 1998) 30 April 2006 No changes since 24 April 2002 Act LXXXVII of 1998 amending the Criminal Code: Section 38 on the Use of Weapon Banned by International Law; Section 60 on the Abuse of Weapon Banned by International Law (entry into force on 31 March 1999) [section 160/A of Criminal Code] Act LXXI of 1993 amending the Criminal Code: Section 14 on the Violation of a Duty Based on International Law (entry into force on 19 July 1993) [section 264/C of Criminal Code] Acts are available on file at the ICRC.
 Section 160/A of Criminal Code provides inter alia "Any person who uses or orders the use of a weapon or instrument of war prohibited by international treaty in a theatre of military operation or in an occupied territory against the enemy, civilians or prisoners of war commits a felony offense and shall be punishable with imprisonment between ten to fifteen years or life imprisonment."
 Prohibited weapons include anti-personnel mines as defined in Article 2(1) of the Ottawa Convention.
 Section 264/C of Criminal Code provides inter alia: "Any person who develops, manufactures, obtains, uses or possesses weapons prohibited by international treaty commits a felony offense and shall be punishable with imprisonment between five to fifteen years."